enablement-ch/jordan/README.md

 **AI sales coach.
 Reviews your calls against SPICED, MEDDIC, and BANT.
 Free and open source.**

-You're paying $1,600 per seat per year for a tool that records your calls and gives you AI summaries.
+AI notetakers only give you transcripts and summaries.
+But not actual coaching.

-Jordan reviews them - against the three most-used sales qualification frameworks - and tells you exactly what you missed.
+Jordan fixes this.
+He reviews your calls against the three most-used sales qualification frameworks - and tells you exactly what you missed.
 For free.

 ---